VERNAL EQUINOX = SPRING!

 Bruce Greenwald, sculptor and architect, will be there to answer questions about the Circle; so will astronomer Jim Keating to comment on the solar system and astronomical dynamics - this day includes the new moon and a solar eclipse (which will not be observable here).

-“Everyone, of all ages and from all places, is invited to join us to welcome autumn at the Sun Circle.
-Here in this place, science, art, the mystery and love of life are brought together as the sunrise heralds the next season,” said Lynn Nadeau, president of the CIA.
-“I am grateful to all who have worked to make the park so lovely.
-The well-placed benches, stones and paths augment the blueberry bushes, hawthorne trees and other wonderful plants."
+Everyone - of all ages and from all places - is invited to join us at the Sun Circle.
+Here in this place, science, art, the mystery and love of life are brought together as the sunrise heralds spring.

-Beach Bluff Park, owned and cared for by the CIA, has become a beloved focal point where people come to observe the sea and the sky, to access the beach and to sit and contemplate in peace.
-New landscaping designed and planted by Robert Dempster has been the delight of park visitors.
-“The plantings are fluorishing; we will prepare the park for winter storms and hope for the best.” said Dempster.
+Beach Bluff Park in Swampscott, owned and cared for by the CIA, has become a beloved place for people to observe the sea and the sky, to access the beach and to sit and contemplate in peace.

 The Seasons they go 'round and 'round ...